euzun/justitia/README.md

 If you use Justitia in your research, please cite the following paper:

 > Erkam Uzun, Carter Yagemann, Simon Chung, Vladimir Kolesnikov, and Wenke Lee.
 2021.
-Cryptographic Key Derivation from Biometric Inferences for Remote Authentication.
+"Cryptographic Key Derivation from Biometric Inferences for Remote Authentication".
 In Proceedings of the 2021 ACM Asia Conference on Computer and Communications Security (ASIA CCS '21).
 Association for Computing Machinery, New York, NY, USA, 629–643. https://doi.org/10.1145/3433210.3437512

 ## Requirements